Akshi4162/webapi/README.md

 console.log(gameModule.addExperience(470));
 console.log(gameModule.getPlayerExperience());
 console.log(gameModule.getPlayerLevel());
 ```

 (Or you can create your own code and test out the functions.
 All the various functions that are available are listed below.
 Please scroll down to check them out.😊👍)

-+ Run the following command to start the node module:
++ Then run the following command to start the node module:
 ```
 node index.js
 ```